 Determine Your Influencer Marketing Goals

 Do not go into the process of looking for an influencer without sound clarity.
 What goals do you want to achieve with the influencer?
-Do you for example want them for link-building purposes?
+Do you, for example, want them for local link building purposes?

 Those who provide this service utilize the authority and trust the followers have in the influencers.
 Backlinking to their sites exposes you to a broad audience base.
 It increases the chances of building an organic audience.